XavierCabeto/car-game/README.md

 ## Usage

-Durante a execução do jogo é possível usar os seguintes jogos: start, stop, quit e help.
+During game execution it is possible to use the following games: start, stop, quit and help.